git001/haproxy/README.md

-Haproxy with lua on centos:latest
+# Haproxy with lua on centos:latest

 Thanks to https://hub.docker.com/_/haproxy/ for the base docker file

 The size of the image is ~280 MB

+# Docker

 to build run this.